I have put together a beautiful rustic and elegant Christmas foyer which greets guests in a festive way!

-As soon as I received the print, I knew exactly what I would do with it.
+As soon as I received the beautiful print, I knew exactly what I would do with it.
 I thought that it would look great tucked inside of my large rustic lantern.
 I embellished it by sticking some glittery snowflakes to the rustic wood frame.

 Let me show it to you with the lantern door open so that you can see it better.
 Drat that glare!